-- Data on the Web and E-commerce Applications: - Web contains data in HTML (Hypertext markup language) with links among pages. - This has given rise to a new set of applications and E-commerce is using new standards like XML (eXtended Markup Language). (see Ch.
-27). - Script programming languages such as PHP and JavaScript allow generation of dynamic Web pages that are partially generated from a database (see Ch.
-26). - Also allow database updates through Web pages
+Data on the Web and E-commerce Applications:

+- Web contains data in HTML (Hypertext markup language) with links among pages. - This has given rise to a new set of applications and E-commerce is using new standards like XML (eXtended Markup Language). (see Ch.
+13). - Script programming languages such as PHP and JavaScript allow generation of dynamic Web pages that are partially generated from a database (see Ch.
+11). - Also allow database updates through Web pages

-Extending Database Capabilities
+Extending Database Capabilities (1)

-- New functionality is being added to DBMSs in the following areas:

-- Scientific Applications

-- XML (eXtensible Markup Language)

-- Image Storage and Management

-- Audio and Video Data Management

-- Data Warehousing and Data Mining

-- Spatial Data Management

-- Time Series and Historical Data Management

-- The above gives rise to new research and development in incorporating new data types, complex data structures, new operations and storage and indexing schemes in database systems.
+- New functionality is being added to DBMSs in the following areas: - Scientific Applications Physics, Chemistry, Biology Genetics - Earth and Atmospheric Sciences and Astronomy - XML (eXtensible Markup Language) - Image Storage and Management - Audio and Video Data Management - Data Warehousing and Data Mining a very major area for future development using new technologies (see Chapters 28-29) - Spatial Data Management and Location Based Services - Time Series and Historical Data Management - The above gives rise to new research and development in incorporating new data types, complex data structures, new operations and storage and indexing schemes in database systems.